 More at Association of Child Psychotherapists, childpsychotherapy. org.uk, British Psychoanalytic Council, bpc.org.uk, The Royal College of Psychiatrists, rcpsych.ac.uk, and United Kingdom Council for Psychotherapy, psychotherapy.org.uk.
 Public health practitioners may support healthy lifestyle programmes, work on immunisation programmes and screening, or specialise in health protection.
-Others work in public health knowledge and intelligence in local government and Public Health England.
+Others work in public health knowledge and intelligence in local government and the Office for Health Improvement and Disparities.
 Many roles do not have clearly-defined training routes and registration as a 'practitioner' with the UK Public Health Register (UKPHR) is voluntary.
 Please check the requirements for each role.

 You need good people skills, an ability to value difference and diversity, creativity and adaptability, be able to analyse and interpret information, an ability to create marketing materials, publications and reports and confidence in making recommendations about how services could be delivered.
+A degree level apprenticeship for public health practitioner is available.